nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 Note that the value produced by this async iterable at every iteration is an array containing all the values contained in the original `match` event.
 This is the reason why we need to use destructuring to extract the `filePath`.

+> TODO: **add a section explaining that this loop is "endless" and mention the abort controller.
+Maybe provide an example as well**

 ## Consuming paginated data with async iterators

-As we mentioned before with out DynamoDB examples, another great use case for async iteration is when we need to fetch data from a remote paginated dataset.
+As we mentioned before with the DynamoDB examples, another great use case for async iteration is when we need to fetch data from a remote paginated dataset.
 Even more so when we cannot determine how to access the next page until we have fetched the previous one.
 This is a typical example of asynchronous sequential iteration and it's probably the most adequate use case for async iterators.

-Just to present a very simple example, let's use [a free and open source Star Wars API](https://swapi.dev/) which allows us to access all the Star Wars characters in a paginated fashion.
+Just to present a very simple example, let's use [a free and open-source Star Wars API](https://swapi.dev/) which allows us to access all the Star Wars characters in a paginated fashion.

-In order to use this API we can make a GET request to:
+To get data from this API, we can make a GET request to the following endpoint:

 ```text
 https://swapi.dev/api/people